 The ROI-based business valuation method (a.k.a. the “Shark Tank” method) revolves around convincing investors to buy stock in your company.
 Rather than deriving value purely from assets or hard data, this method derives value from the company’s current and projected overall success.
 In other words, the ROI-Based valuation method ultimately allows you to propose valuations that your current cash flow or profitability might not fully support.

-Business owners who use this method typically intend to only sell percentages of their businesses.
+Business owners who use this method typically intend only to sell percentages of their businesses.
 So, when speaking to investors, they usually won’t announce the business’s total value.
 Instead, they will just reveal the value of the prospective investor’s stake (yes, like on Shark Tank).
 The investor then uses this percentage to calculate the value of 100% of the business.

 For example, let’s say the business owner offers an investor 25% of his or her business in exchange for $300,000.
 The investor would then do some simple math to arrive at a total valuation of $1.2 million.